Hello Om/Yl/Swl and nice to meet you on this personal Info-page.

-At the moment i'am enjoying the Hamradio-activity again after several years and many moves, i simply did not take the equipment out of the moving boxes, untill somewhere begin 2010 when junior asked what was all that stuff in the attic in all those interresting looking boxes
+At the moment i'am enjoying the Hamradio-activity again after several years and many moves, i simply did not take the equipment out of the moving boxes, untill somewhere begin 2010 when junior asked what was all that stuff on the attic in all those interresting looking boxes ..

-Many times together with my now thirteen year old son Rik who seems to be infected with the Hamvirus already, and is making his first steps onto the Hamradio experience and Electronics & Computing under the watchfull eye of his father also
+Many times i am together with my now thirteen year old son Rik who seems to be infected with the Hamvirus already, and is making his first steps onto the Hamradio experience and Electronics & Computing under the watchfull eye of his father also ..

 And since 08-2013 we have a really "powerfull" QRP transceiver, A Flex 1500 SDR radio has arrived in our shack !

 Some other and also nice discussion: Is life to short for QRP ?

 Why QRP makes sense, well lets see some numbers i've found (and copied) from the ve3hg weblog.

 Power vs. S-Units (just a clear and mathematical example)